wravery/cppgraphqlgen/README.md

 this in the `vcpkg` documentation.

 If you want to build `cppgraphqlgen` yourself, you can do that with `CMake` from a clone or archive of this repo.
 See the [Build and Test](#build-and-test) section below for instructions.
+If you are using a clone, this repo includes a couple of (optional) sub-modules that can help, `PEGTL` and `vcpkg`.
+If you include the `vcpkg` sub-module in your clone (and run the `vcpkg/bootstrap-vcpkg` script for your platform), the presets in `CMakePresets.json` will automatically use this and cache the dependencies between builds.

-You will need to install the dependencies first where `find_package` can find them.
-If `vcpkg` works otherwise, you can do that with `vcpkg install pegtl boost-program-options rapidjson gtest`.
+If you already have a separate installation of `vcpkg`, you can install all of the default dependencies with `vcpkg install pegtl boost-program-options taocpp-json gtest` first.
 Some of these are optional, if for example you do not build the tests.
 If `vcpkg` does not work, please see the documentation for each of those dependencies, as well as your platform/toolchain documentation for perferred installation mechanisms.
-You may need to build some or all of them separately from source.
+You will need to install the dependencies first where `find_package` can find them.
+This may require building some or all of them separately from source.

 ## Software dependencies